A day on the Noto Peninsula 能登半島の一日

 The wild coast of Japan

-With its rugged and wild coastline, rice fields and small quiet villages, the Noto Peninsula is an ideal place to visit, just a stone's throw away from Kanazawa.
+With its rugged coastline, rice fields, and serene villages, the Noto Peninsula is an ideal place to visit, just a stone's throw away from Kanazawa.
 We recommend a rental car to maximize your trip for easy navigation.

 North of Ishikawa Prefecture, Noto Peninsula is poorly served by public transport, as it's remote and sparsely populated.